-Figure 6 shows a comparison of test results of test specimens and SN curves generated from the life prediction analysis.
+Figure 6 shows a comparison of test results of test specimens and S-N curves generated from the life prediction analysis.
 Generally for the as-milled specimens and milled specimens exposed to 100 hrs of salt, the predicted S-N curves gave reasonable validation of test results.
-The fact that the as-milled prediction was a little on the conservative side indicates that the starting crack/notch conditions are much less severe than what was assumed in the model, while for the 100 hrs salt exposed condition for milled specimens the assumed starting crack size appear to provide life prediction satisfactorily.
+As seen in this plot, the HCF life predictions for the as-milled condition and the milled + 100 hr salt exposure conditions were excellent.